chenm19/Caulobacter/README.md

     ├──mutantPlotterFinal.m
     ├──graphCellCycle.m / graphCellCycleFinal.m

-- 'main5RegCPLX.m': numericaly simulation of Caulobacter cell cycle model.
+- `main5RegCPLX.m`: numericaly simulation of Caulobacter cell cycle model.
-- 'events5RegCPLX.m': script for detecting specific events of the cell cycle.
+- `events5RegCPLX.m`: script for detecting specific events of the cell cycle.
-- 'odes5RegCPLX.m': script for ordinary differential equations of Caulobacter cell cycle model
+- `odes5RegCPLX.m`: script for ordinary differential equations of Caulobacter cell cycle model
-- 'load_para.m' and 'load_data.m': load the data and parameters used in the model
+- `load_para.m` and `load_data.m`: load the data and parameters used in the model
-- 'mutantPlotterFinal.m' and 'graphCellCycle.m / graphCellCycleFinal.m': plotting simulations for mutant cases as well as regular proteins
+- `mutantPlotterFinal.m` and `graphCellCycle.m / graphCellCycleFinal.m`: plotting simulations for mutant cases as well as regular proteins

 ### Usage: